CompuTec/appengine-docs/current/plugins-user-guide/serialization/serialization-plugin-installation-and-configuration.md

 ---

-## Prerquisites
+## Prerequisites

 ### ProcessForce and CompuTec License Server is installed and configured

-For more information click here.
+For more information click [here](/docs/processforce/administrator-guide/licensing/license-server/overview).

 ### CompuTec WMS is installed and configured

 For installation please follow this link: Installation.

-For configuration please follow this link: Custom Configuration.
+For configuration please follow this link: [Custom Configuration](/docs/wms/administrator-guide/custom-configuration/overview/).

 ## AppEngine and serialization plugin installation and configuration

-For AppEngine installation please follow this link: Installation.
+For AppEngine installation please follow this link: [Installation](/docs/appengine/administrators-guide/installation/).

-For plugin installation please follow this link: Configuration and Administration.
+For plugin installation please follow this link: [Configuration and Administration](/docs/appengine/administrators-guide/configuration-and-administration/overview/).

 Please note: after updating the Serialization plugin and restarting the App Engine, remember to update the schema as per the procedure here.